enjoy-digital/litecompute_sdr_poc/README.md

 ![Image](https://github.com/user-attachments/assets/a5956085-1a22-4cf9-a580-338e8bb5f3de)

-Example of FPGA based PCIe accelerator infrastructure with LiteX and its cores.
+Example of FPGA based PCIe-based FPGA accelerator using LiteX and its cores.

-### [> Demonstrations
+## [> Demonstrations

-This repository provides two demonstrations:
-1. The second is based on *LiteX M2SDR* target (`targets/litex_m2sdr.py`: in this demonstration, the `MaiaSDRFFT` is connected between RFIC and a second DMA Channel.
-The FFT may be fed with RFIC output (RX side) or set in loopback mode.

-**Acorn demonstration**
+This primary goal of this repository is to demonstrates how *Digital Signal Processing (DSP)* modules can be directly integrated into data streams -- either between a DMA writer/reader or between an external RFIC device and a DMA Channel.

+It also highligths:
+- `Amaranth` integration: both *FIR Filter* and *FFT* modules are written in the `Amaranth` HDL.
+- **Custom processing: Shows how to insert processing blocks into RX/TX datapaths.

+Both demonstrations (`acorn` and `litex_m2sdr`) uses the same `sdr_processing` to integrates SDR processing in the RX datapath.

+### Acorn Demonstration

-This demonstration targets the *SQRL Acorn CLE-215+* platform (`targets/acorn.py`).
+- **Target**: *SQRL Acorn CLE-215+*
+- **Script**: `targets/acorn.py`

-It implements a DMA loopback pipeline with the following data path:
+This demonstration implements a DMA loopback pipeline with the following data path:
-DMA Reader [-> LiteDRAM FIFO] -> FIR -> FFT -> DMA Writer
+`DMA Reader [-> LiteDRAM FIFO] -> FIR -> FFT -> DMA Writer`

-The `LiteDRAM` module is optional and must be enabled at build time.
+**Note**: `LiteDRAM` is optional and must be enabled at build time.
-All processing modules can be dynamically bypassed at runtime using *software/user/litepcie_util* (for more details, see *software/user/README.md*).
+Modules can be bypassed dynamically at runtime using `litepcie_util` with this command:
-The command is:

 ```bash
 litepcie_util [-f 0/1] [-i 0/1] [-l 0/1] stream_configuration
 ```